If you’re wondering how many survey questions you need to include in your questionnaire, the short answer is: as few as possible.

 But, in general and for most survey types, it’s best to keep the survey completion time under 10 minutes.
 Five minute surveys will see even higher completion rates, especially with customer satisfaction and feedback surveys.

-This means, you should aim for 10 questions (or fewer, if you are using multiple text and essay box question types).
+This means, you should aim for 10 survey questions (or fewer, if you are using multiple text and essay box question types).

 When you start moving into long surveys with lots of questions and over 10 minute completion times, you may want to consider offering respondents an incentive to compensate them for their time.
 Online gift cards are popular, but you can also use custom prizes or coupons.